 Just when you thought you knew everything about flow benches, now we look at the two types of active flow benches.
 One type of flow bench locates the air source at either end of the flow bench to create the pressure required to move air through the system and test piece.
 This type of system sees approximately the same air temperature throughout the entire system.
 Another type of active flow bench locates the air source between the flow element and test piece.
 This is often called a "center blower" bench, and the test object and flow element usually do not see the same air temperature.
 This is because blowers often heat the air as the air passes through the blower.
 This type of flow bench will often require a temperature compensation applied to the flow readings.

 There are two popular methods of measuring the velocity of air flow through a flow bench, one method is by restricting the air flow through an orifice.
 Another method is by using a Pitot tube.
-Both methods are classified as "Differential Producers".
+Both methods are classified as "Differential Producers" and are square root flow devices.
 This means that each method create a pressure differential between two measurement points.
-This pressure differential is used to calculate the velocity of the air flow that has created the differential pressure, and from the velocity, the volume of air can be calculated.
-Most experts in fluid mechanics will agree that the possible accuracy of both these methods is about the same, and within 1% is obtainable.
+This pressure differential is used to calculate the velocity of the air flow by the square root of the differential pressure, and from the velocity, the volume of air can be calculated.
+Most experts in fluid mechanics will agree that the possible accuracy of both these methods is about the same.

 Orifice velocity measurement